nest-desktop/nest-desktop/docs/deployer/deploy-openshift.rst

 Thanks for the help to integrate NEST Desktop on EBRAINS resources:

-  - Alberto Madonna (Concepting)
+  - Alberto Madonna (Conceptual design of the user authentication)
-  - Collin McMurtrie (Contacting)
+  - Collin McMurtrie (Conceptual design of the user authentication)
-  - Fabrice Gaillard (Concepting of user authentication)
+  - Fabrice Gaillard (Conceptual design of the user authentication)
-  - Jonathan Villemaire-Krajden (Concepting)
+  - Jonathan Villemaire-Krajden (Conceptual design of the user authentication)
-  - Martin Jochen Eppler (Contacting)
+  - Martin Jochen Eppler (For the contacts)